Tips for success with Google Ad Grants

 Ask yourself which keywords – word combinations and phrases – you would type into the Google search box to find your organization's programs and services.
 Then, use the Keyword Planner to find related keywords and group them together in ad groups if you’d want to show the same ad for them.

-If you add a keyword without any formatting, the AdWords program keyword default is broad match.
+If you add a keyword without any formatting, the Google Ads program keyword default is broad match.
 For example, if your keyword were breast cancer, your ad would show when a Google search includes the keyword breast cancer, regardless of other search terms used or the order in which a user typed them.
 Your ads will also automatically show for expanded matches, including plurals and relevant variations like:

 - breast cancer information